pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

-In particular, the definition of a "nice" `Gc<T>` type with appropriate ergonomics for use in implementing a Rust crate, and any traits for user-defined tracing of a `Gc<T>`, is *out of scope* for this RFC.
+In particular, the definition of a "nice" `Gc<T>` type with appropriate ergonomics for use in implementing a Rust crate, and any traits for user-defined tracing, is *out of scope* for this RFC.

-In addition, as noted above, some details of how a third-party GC library would integrate with Rust have been left unspecified here; see further discussion in the [GC details out of scope] section.
+In addition, as noted above, some details of how a third-party GC library would integrate with Rust have been left unspecified here; see further discussion in the [GC details out of scope][] section.

+Root identification is the GC-related goal here, not the remainder of garbage collection; that is why the examples use a hypothetical `HasRoots` type rather than the `Gc<T>` that one might otherwise expect there.

-The actual goal is that users can start writing their own containers parameterized over an appropriate `Allocator` trait, or their own implementation of one of the two `Allocator` traits, and that the code they write today will continue to work as GC support is added in the
+The overall goal is that users can start writing their own containers parameterized over an appropriate `Allocator` trait, or their own implementation of one of the two `Allocator` traits, and that the code they write today will continue to work as GC support is added in the